dafevilo/battleGame/Readme.md

 # Battle Game

+## Web APP in production

+in this link https://battle-game-test.netlify.app you can prove it

 ## What does it do this web app?

 This web app allows you to create many troops, each troop will have 3 types of soldiers.